Yufan-Ge-Math/Yufan-Ge-Math.github.io/index.md

 # Welcome to my homepage!
-I'm a [Ph.D. candidate](https://www.universiteitleiden.nl/en/staffmembers/yufan-ge#tab-1) at the Mathematical Institute of Leiden University, in the research group [Noncommutative Geometry](https://ncg-leiden.github.io/), under the supervision of [Dr. Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/).
+I obtained my [Ph.D.]([https://www.universiteitleiden.nl/en/staffmembers/yufan-ge#tab-1](https://scholarlypublications.universiteitleiden.nl/handle/1887/4279616)) degree on 2025.10.22.
+From 2021.10 to 2025.10, I was a Ph.D. candidate at the Mathematical Institute of Leiden University, in the research group [Noncommutative Geometry](https://ncg-leiden.github.io/), under the supervision of [Dr. Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/).

+Now, I'm employed as an algorithm engineer in Shenzhen, and I enjoy applying mathematical tools in industry.

-My research interests are mainly about the operator algebras and related topics.
+My research interests are mainly in operator algebras and related topics.
 Currently, I'm focusing on the C*-algebras from subproduct systems and their K-theory.
 Recently, I have a keen interest in function theory related to the Arveson–Douglas conjecture.

 ## Papers/Preprints
-- [Quadratic subproduct systems, free products, and their C*-algebras](https://arxiv.org/abs/2504.12843), Francesca Arici and Yufan Ge, submitted.
+- [Quadratic subproduct systems, free products, and their C*-algebras](https://arxiv.org/abs/2504.12843), Francesca Arici and Yufan Ge, accepted in the journal Integral Equations and Operator Theory.

 ## Talks
 - [SU(2)-symmetries of C*-algebras: from bricks to buildings](https://blogs.kent.ac.uk/iwota2024/files/2024/08/S9-1.pdf), [IWOTA 2024](https://blogs.kent.ac.uk/iwota2024/), 12-16 August, Kent University, UK.